 - "Portobello Road" from Bedknobs and Broomsticks is about a London street.
 Cat Stevens also wrote a song about it.
 Both are nostalgic in nature.

-- Scarborough: A town near Yorkshire, which inspired a popular traditional, "Scarborough Fair" about a couple deciding to meet one another there at the fair.
+- Scarborough: A town near Yorkshire, which inspired a popular traditional, "Scarborough Fair", about a couple challenging each other to a series of Impossible Tasks before they'll take their lover back.
 It has been covered by Sergio Mendes and later Simon & Garfunkel in what are perhaps the most famous renditions.

 - Amanda Palmer's "Australia" is, predictably enough, about Australia.
 More accurately, it's about a woman dissatisfied with her boring domestic life, fantasizing about going to Australia and having adventures.
 The general structure of the song is verses describing the boring things she could do with her life, and then a chorus beginning "Or I could go to Australia" followed by the adventurous things she could do.
 The last chorus subverts this by going "Fuck it, I'm gonna go to Australia!"